 Bonus 4.
-Set unrealistic goals.
+Set unrealistic goals

 People don’t normally take up running, then do a half marathon 6 weeks later.
 The realistic thing to aim for would probably have been a 5k race especially as I wasn’t exactly in peak physical fitness.
 But I did it.
-It didn’t kill me and in retrospect, it wasn’t even that hard (compared.
+It didn’t kill me and in retrospect, it wasn’t even that hard.

-If I (as someone who never, ever thought they could get their head round running for two hours at a time, never mind their body) can run a half-marathon then I know you can achieve bigger goals in your business than you think.
+If I (as someone who never, ever thought they could get their head around running for two hours at a time, never mind their body) can run a half-marathon then I know you can achieve bigger goals in your business than you think.

 Note this article was first published on HUFFPOST